-- May be required to complete continuous hormonal therapy if ordered and not contraindicated; and - May be required to undergo psychotherapy, if recommended. - Bariatric surgery.
+- Must be 18 years of age or older; - Must have completed 12 months of successful continuous full-time real-life experience in the desired gender; - May be required to complete continuous hormonal therapy if ordered and not contraindicated; and - May be required to undergo psychotherapy, if recommended. - Bariatric surgery.
 Medically necessary gastric bypass and gastric restrictive procedures are covered for the treatment of clinically severe obesity for selected adults (18 years and older).
-Coverage is subject to prior authorization pursuant to the carrier's medical necessity guidelines. - Snoring (sleep studies).
+Coverage is subject to precertification pursuant to Anthem's medical necessity guidelines. - Snoring (sleep studies).
 Medically necessary treatment for snoring is covered if that treatment is determined to be part of a proven treatment for documented obstructive sleep apnea (OSA).
-Refer to the carrier's applicable medical policy to determine if the treatment proposed is proven for OSA.
+Refer to Anthem's applicable medical policy to determine if the treatment proposed is proven for OSA.